Site Map

 Symptoms

-Early personality changes can help doctors tell FTD apart from Alzheimer disease.
+Early personality changes can help health care providers tell FTD apart from Alzheimer disease.
 (Memory loss is often the main, and earliest, symptom of Alzheimer disease.)

 People with FTD tend to behave the wrong way in different social settings.
 The changes in behavior continue to get worse and are often one of the most disturbing symptoms of the disease.
 Some persons have more difficulty with decision-making, complex tasks, or language (trouble finding or understanding words or writing).
 There are variations of FTD seen with other nervous system problems such as: